Diptonil/raging-coffee/src/main/java/com/ragingcoffee/spring/README.md

 ## Popular Spring Boot Dependencies

+These dependencies are all shown in the `pom.xml` file of any Maven Spring project.
+They are explored further in the example projects in greater detail.
 1. **Spring Web**: Uses Apache Tomcat as the default web server.
 This is used to spin up servers for RESTful purposes.
+1. **Spring Developer Tools**: Uses an auto-reload feature that eases development experiences by not making us having to continuously restart server to reflect changes.
+1. **Spring Boot Starter Actuator**: This includes features to monitor and manage our application when it's pushed to production using HTTP endpoints, SSH or Telnet, etc.

 ## Difference Between Real Projects and These Example Projects